What Insurance Do Photographers Need?

 • Regular wear and tear

 For most photographers, such exclusions are unlikely to be of much concern, especially if you have a professional policy.
-However, you should check with your insurance company so that you know exactly what exclusions they apply to your camera insurance.
+However, you should check with your insurance company so that you know exactly what exclusions they apply.

-In general however, you can expect the above exclusions to apply to an amateur policy in addition to other listed exclusions.
-With a professional or comprehensive policy, the above listed exclusions will probably be the only exclusions that you will have.
+In general, you can expect the above exclusions to apply to an amateur policy in addition to other listed exclusions.
+With a professional or comprehensive policy, the above listed exclusions will probably be the only exclusions.